 Exactly one day after that meeting, Peter Strzok, then FBI counterintelligence official, formally opened an investigation to find out if the Trump campaign was colluding with Russia to steal the election.
 This investigation became known as “Crossfire Hurricane.”

 While we’re speaking of Strzok, Solomon said: “Ohr’s notes suggest he met Nov.
 21, 2016 with FBI officials that included Strzok, then-FBI attorney Lisa Page and another agent.”

 “In all,” Solomon said, “Ohr’s notes, emails and texts identify more than 60 contacts with Steele and/or Simpson.”

-And the plot continues to thicken as more moles are whacked in discovery.We value your comments!
-Please weigh in on our comment section below.
+And the plot continues to thicken as more moles are whacked in discovery.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com